henrypoydar/dotfiles/README.md

-# Henry Poydar Dot Files
+# My Dot Files

 These are config files to set up a system the way I like it.

-Forked from Ryan Bates, with pastes from Robby Russel's oh-my-zsh effort, and devjj's vim-config effort.
+Originally forked from @ryanb, with pastes from @robbyrussell's oh-my-zsh effort, @devjj's vim-config, @holman and open sourced dotfiles from various other nerds.

 ## Installation

+    cd ~
     git clone git://github.com/hpoydar/dotfiles ~/dotfiles
     cd ~/dotfiles
     rake install